-It will be essential in the event of any exceptional use of unearmarked reserves for the Council to continue to put in place arrangements in future years' budgets to recover the level of reserves within 3 years.
+It will be essential in the event of any exceptional use of unearmarked reserves for the Council to continue to put in place arrangements in future years' budgets to recover the level of reserves to at least the minimum level within 3 years.

 From 2001/2, the Council adopted a risk management approach, which assesses the level of unearmarked reserves required against a corporate assessment of the risk being carried.
-The assessed risk suggests reserves of £10.5M for 2013/2014 with a minimum level of £6M, excluding earmarked reserves.
+The assessed risk suggests reserves of

+$\pounds10.5M$ for 2014/2015 with a minimum level of $\pounds6M,$ excluding earmarked reserves.